ni/niveristand-custom-device-handbook/docs/Custom_Device_Tips_and_Tricks.md

 ### Using Action VIs

-For the definition of an action VI, refer to [Action VIs](../Key_Concepts.md#action-vis).

-VeriStand contains eight action VI templates that are triggered by different actions.
+VeriStand contains eight [action VI](Key_Concepts.md#action-vis) templates that are triggered by different actions.

 The following action VI templates are provided by VeriStand in the **[Custom Device API library](https://www.ni.com/docs/en-US/bundle/veristand/page/custom-device-api-library.html)**.